-1 April: Allotting of titled events to NA for the following year by relevant commission
+1 April: Allotting of titled events to NA for the second year in advance by relevant commission.

-15 April: Publishing of all UIM title allocation for the following year
+15 April: Publishing of all UIM title allocation for the second year in advance

 10 September: Forwarding of dates and venues of titled events by the NAs.